praise-laurine/Blog-app/README.md

 ### Author: [praise-laurine](https://github.com/praise-laurine)

 ## Description
 This is a flask application that allows writers to post blogs, edit and delite blogs.
 It also allows users who have signed up to comment on the blogs that has been posted by a writer.
-It also allows a person to subscribed to recieve email everytime a new blog is posted by a writer.
+It also allows a person to to like or dislike a blog posted.

 # Set Up & Instalation Guide
 - After my repository's name, Select Clone/download.